aventresque/EvolvingFMs/readme.md

-# A Benchmark for Feature Selection when Feature Models Evolve
+# A benchmark for feature selection when feature models evolve

 ## Synopsis